hackoregon/civicu-pythonii-summer-2017/Homework/README.md

 ## Homework description:

 This past week we spent sometime working with virtual environments.
-Virtual environments refer to many technologies but our focus was on the Python based "virtualenv".
-The creation of python based virtual environments allow you to install the various packages you need to complete the job and helps deal and manage package dependencies and conflicts.
-This weeks homework assignment will help to demonstrate how this works and will help to increase your fluency with virtual environment concepts.
+The term Virtual Environments refers to many types of technologies but our focus this week was on the Python based "virtualenv".
+The creation of python based virtual environments allow you to install various packages needed to complete a specific job, helps manage package dependencies, and reduces system conflicts.
+This weeks homework assignment will demonstrate how this works and help to increase your fluency with virtual environment concepts.

 ## Homework objectives:

 1. Install or confirm the installation of a python based virtual environment.
-   (For those of you using Anaconda refer to material specific to your implementation)
+   (For those of you using Anaconda refer to material and commands specific to your implementation)

 2. Confirm version of virtaulenv package.